Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Tesla Optimus humanoid robot working at an industrial factory workstation, handling battery components alongside automated manufacturing equipment at Tesla Gigafactory

-Optimus deployed at a Tesla factory workstation, demonstrating integration into existing manufacturing workflows alongside traditional automation equipment.
+Optimus deployed at a Tesla factory workstation, integrating into existing manufacturing workflows alongside traditional automation equipment.

 How Optimus Compares to Other Humanoid Robots

-2024 Humanoid Robot Industry Comparison showing scale and specifications of Tesla Optimus Gen 2, Boston Dynamics Atlas, Unitree H1, Figure 01, Agility Digit, and Sanctuary Phoenix humanoid robots side by side with height, weight, and speed data
+2024 Humanoid Robot Industry Comparison showing Tesla Optimus Gen 2, Boston Dynamics Atlas, Unitree H1, Figure 01, Agility Digit side by side with height, weight, and speed data

-Scale comparison of leading humanoid robots in development.
-Tesla Optimus (far right) stands at 5'11" (180cm) alongside competitors including Unitree H1, Boston Dynamics Atlas, and Figure.
+Scale comparison of leading humanoid robots.
+Tesla Optimus alongside Unitree H1, Boston Dynamics Atlas, Figure, and Agility Digit.

 vs. Figure 03 Robot